ivander08/Tarumaeats/README.md

 - **Listing Search**: A search feature enables users to find food establishments based on various criteria such as price range, food type, special features, and opening hours.

-- **Detailed Listings**: Detailed listings provide users with comprehensive information about each food establishment, including images, name, location, price range, tags, contact details, and a map showing the location.
+- **Detailed Listings**: Detailed listings provide users with comprehensive information about each food establishment, including images, name, location, price range, tags, and contact details.

 - **Image Management**: Users can upload images for their listings, including a main image, banner image, and carousel images.
 Image management allows for a visually appealing representation of the food establishments.